misaka10023/ACSManager/README.md

 - GET `/config?reload=true` returns the latest YAML/JSON from disk (reloaded each request by default).
 - PATCH `/config` with a JSON object to shallow-merge updates and persist to disk atomically.
 - PUT `/config` with a JSON object to replace the config entirely.
-- ContainerManager and SSH command building read from the shared ConfigStore so changes are visible without restart.
-If you change capture targets (e.g., ACS base URL), restart the process so the sniffer uses the new target.
+- ContainerManager, PacketSniffer, and Web UI all read/write via ConfigStore, so updates go through the config module.
+If you change capture targets (e.g., ACS base URL), restart the process so the sniffer uses the new target; SSH-related changes take effect immediately for newly built commands.

 Example (update jump host):
 ```bash